-Maryse Fouché [ TR Inria, from 1/10/2009 ]
+Maryse Fouché [TR Inria]

 2. Overall Objectives

 2.1.
 Panorama

 Multicore processors have now become mainstream for both general-purpose and embedded computing.
 In the near future, every hardware platform will feature thread level parallelism.
 Therefore, the overall computer science research community, but also industry, is facing new challenges; the parallel architectures will have to be exploited by every application from HPC computing, web and entreprise servers, but also PCs, smartphones and ubiquitous embedded systems.